Greetings! The baking in hot weather continues…

 I finally made some time to bake something.
 It was a combination of not planning ahead, not having a clean kitchen, needing to do other things, not getting enough sleep, and of course, the hot weather, which makes me want to stay as far away from an oven as possible!

 Ayo para pemain poker online, jangan lewatkan kesempatan untuk menikmati welcome bonus sebesar 15% yang ditawarkan!
 Segera daftar idn poker sekarang juga dan nikmati keuntungan tambahan yang akan membuat pengalaman bermain Anda lebih mengasyikkan.
-Jadi, jangan tunda lagi, segera daftar dan raih welcome bonus Anda di Idn Poker!
+Jadi, jangan tunda lagi, segera daftar dan raih welcome bonus Anda sekarang juga.

 Today I decided to finally make something with the bottle of preserved lemons I had purchased a long time ago.
 Yes, one can certainly preserve lemons, but the bottle of preserved lemons from Tunisia called to me to purchase it. (and then just sat in my cupboard while other ingredients got utilized!)